 This interaction and it's principal effect on the perceived quality needs to be understood.
 The interaction also needs to be mapped into a reference architecture, identifying what information (for instance regarding the viewport) that might be available at different sub-parts of the system.

 Note that QoE metrics as such need not map perfectly to the perceived end-user quality, as this is a much wider task usually handled by ITU-T with extensive subjective tests, and advanced quality models.
 However, QoE metrics should be designed in such a way that they will be able to characterize typical impairments in a consistent, discriminative and meaningful way.

+4.4 Viewport-related information flow

+To better understand what metrics are possible to measure, we need to understand the flow of information inside the VR streaming application.
+A reference model for VR QoE measurements is described later in clause 6, defining a number of observation points.
+However, in the current clause we will not specifically focus on observation points, but more on the flow of information, and we will instead use the following picture (from TS 26.118, might be revised) to illustrate a possible information flow for a simple use-case: